-All documents presented to DDS must either be in English or translated into English by a translator approved by DDS.
+Note: Foreign passports must be printed in English or translated into English by a translator approved by DDS.
 You may visit a Customer Service Center in your area for a list of approved translators, or visit our website at www.dds.ga.gov.